pentamassiv/gtk-layer-shell-gir/gtk-layer-shell-sys/README.md

 There should not have been any errors.
 You should now continue and generate the [safe wrapper](https://github.com/pentamassiv/gtk-layer-shell-gir/tree/main/gtk-layer-shell/README.md#generating-the-wrapper).
 If you want to learn more about gir, have a look at its [repo](https://github.com/gtk-rs/gir) or its [book](https://gtk-rs.org/gir/book/).

+## Maintenance status
+This crate is just an unsafe wrapper for the C library so it is feature complete and not actively worked on.
+There are Github Actions keeping the dependencies up-to-date.
+If you encounter any problems, feel free to open a PR.

 ## Contributing
-Pull requests are very welcome :)
+Pull requests are very welcome but please keep the maintenance status in mind.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)